MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) Use Cloud Storage to comply with major data protection standards.
 Use multiple service accounts attached to IAM groups to grant the appropriate access to each group.

 **Memorize:** `D) Use Cloud Storage to comply with major data protection standards.
 Use multiple service accounts attached to IAM groups to grant the appropriate access to each group.`

-**Quick reason:** Use Cloud Storage to comply with major data protection standards.
-Use multiple service accounts attached to IAM groups to grant the appropriate access to each group.

 <details>
 <summary>Full explanation</summary>